victowang/BREADME.md/guides/basic_sourdough.md

 * On __d-1__ the given time __7 p.m.__ is not important , you can start anywhere between 6 p.m and 9 p.m. with similar results.
 You just need to have enough time to give the dough a few S&F to impart some strenght to the dough.
 * On __d-0__ if you don't feel like waking up early to shape the dough you can do it a little bit later, I have shaped the dough at 9 a.m ~ 9:30 a.m. whithout problems.
 If you are and early bird you can also do it earlier, you might even get better results because the bulk fermentation is probably too long.

+### Alternative schedule (not tested)
+If you are someone who likes to get up early, this could be suited for you :
+Start a earlier than the regular schedule or proof in a warmer place (proofer, oven with a light on / pan of warm water) so that your bulk fermentation is finished in the evening, you can shape the bread before going to bed and retard it in the fridge.
+The next day, get up early and bake the loaf straight out of the fridge.

+this schedule might yield better results as you can actually monitor the dough during bulk fermentation and shape it before it become too frigile.

 ## Detailed steps :

 ### Mixing :